InterNations/ExceptionBundle/README.md

 # ExceptionBundle[![Build Status](https://travis-ci.org/InterNations/ExceptionBundle.png?branch=master)](https://travis-ci.org/InterNations/ExceptionBundle)
 ## Clean exception handling for your Symfony 2 bundles

-The `ExceptionBundle` helps you managing your bundles exceptions:
+`ExceptionBundle` helps you managing the exceptions of your bundle:

  - Generate exception subclasses from command line including a marker interface
- - Rewrite all global throw statements in your bundle with bundle specific exceptions
+ - Replace all global throw statements in a bundle with bundle specific exception classes

 ## Why should you care?

  - The simpler exceptions are distinguishable by type, the simpler exceptional conditions are handled
- - Having a bundle specific exception marker interface that all bundle exceptions implement allows clients to simply catch all exceptions of a single bundle
+ - Providing a marker interface all bundle exception classes implement allows clients to dramatically simplify exception handling
- - Usually, creating all the exception sub classes by hand is cumbersome, `ExceptionBundle` helps a lot with it
+ - Usually, creating all the exception sub classes by hand is cumbersome, `ExceptionBundle` can help you

 ## Usage